 The City of Tarpon Springs distributed an average of 3.6 MGD in 2006.
 The population of the water service area is estimated at 30,631 (service area population is based on the number of active water accounts, plus an assumed 5 percent seasonal/transitional, and 3.5 persons per connection).
 Therefore, the level of service provided is currently 117 gpcd.
 This level of service is less than the adopted level of service standard for Pinellas County of 125 gpcd.
-Based on the adopted level of service standard for Pinellas County of 125 gpcd.
-Based on the adopted level of service standard for water to 4.6 MGD by the year 2015 and 6.3 MGD by the year 2030.
+Based on the adopted level of service standard for Pinellas County of 125 gpcd, population growth in the service area is estimated to increase the demand for water to 4.6 MGD by the year 2015 and 6.3 MGD by the year 2030.
 This is a conservative estimate which assumes 100% connection to potable water and the actual demand will most likely occur at a slower rate.
 If the City continues to provide 20% of its water needs, the City must produce 920,000 gpcd by the year 2015 and 1.26 MGD by the year 2030.
 The remainder would have to be purchased from Pinellas County Utilities or secured from an alternative water source.